mafd16/ramverk2-me/README.md

 ```

 You'll find the chat integrated at the page.
-Open the chat in two browsers for full functionality.
+Open the chat in two browsers for test of functionality.